Weaving a Story

 is the fourteenth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
 The episode, written by Hideaki Anno, and directed by Masahiko Otsuka and Ken Ando, was first broadcast on TV Tokyo on January 3, 1996.
 The series is set fifteen years after a worldwide cataclysm known as Second Impact and is mostly set in the futuristic, fortified city of Tokyo-3.
-The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
-In the course of the episode, a secret sect named Seele examines Gendo Ikari's actions to determine whether his actions are in accordance with the organisation's plans, which follow ancient documents called Dead Sea Scrolls.
+The series' protagonist is Shinji Ikari, a teenage boy recruited by his father Gendo to the special military organization Nerv to pilot a gigantic, biomechanical mecha named Evangelion into combat against beings called the Angels.
+In the course of the episode, a secret sect named Seele examines Gendo Ikari's actions to determine whether his actions are in accordance with the organisation's plans, which follow ancient documents called the Dead Sea Scrolls.
 Evangelion's pilots are tested; during her test, Rei Ayanami has a long stream of consciousness in which she investigates her identity.

-During the making of the series, director Anno felt he had neglected Rei's character, so he tried to devote space to her by writing an inner monologue of her by depicting her as a girl with schizophrenia.
+During the making of the series, director Anno felt he had neglected Rei's character, so he tried to devote space to her by writing an inner monologue by depicting her as a girl with schizophrenia.
 A friend of his had lent him a volume on mental illness with a poem written by a nervous sufferer.
-It was thanks to the book Anno wrote Rei's monologue by inserting more and more psychological introspection in the episodes to follow.
+Anno wrote Rei's monologue taking inspiration from the book's poem by inserting more and more psychological introspection in the episodes to follow.

 "Weaving a Story" drew a 0.9% audience share on Japanese television.
 The first part of the episode, a summary of the previous thirteen, was deemed both useful and superfluous by reviewers.
 In contrast, Rei's inner monologue attracted positive comments.

 Plot

 The first half of this episode is a clip show, in the form of a report by the secret organization Seele reviewing the actions of Gendo Ikari, commander of the special agency Nerv, summarizing the first season of episodes and the story up until this point.
 In the second half, Nerv's scientist Ritsuko Akagi conducts an experiment to determine if pilots can be switched between the Evangelion mechas they normally pilot.
-Pilot Rei Ayanami can synchronize with Unit-01 fairly well, but when Shinji Ikari attempts to synchronize with Unit-00, it goes violently out of control inside of the base.
+Pilot Rei Ayanami can synchronize with Unit-01 fairly well, but when Shinji Ikari attempts to synchronize with Unit-00, it goes violently out of control inside the base.
 Unit-00 attacks the hangar's observation booth, smashing the window.
 However, Rei was standing at the window instead of Gendo, causing Major Misato Katsuragi to wonder if Unit-00 was trying to kill Rei.
 Meanwhile, Ritsuko feels that Unit-00 was trying to attack her.
 At the end of the episode, Rei uses Unit-00 to bring a giant weapon named Spear of Longinus recovered from Antarctica to the deepest level of Nerv's base, the Terminal Dogma.